UniMath/agda-unimath/src/metric-spaces/cauchy-sequences-complete-metric-spaces.lagda.md

-A [Cauchy sequence](metric-spaces.cauchy-sequences-metric-spaces.md) in a [complete metric space](metric-spaces.complete-metric-spaces.md) is a Cauchy sequence in the underlying metric space, and always has a limit.
+A [Cauchy sequence](metric-spaces.cauchy-sequences-metric-spaces.md) in a [complete metric space](metric-spaces.complete-metric-spaces.md) is a Cauchy sequence in the underlying [metric space](metric-spaces.metric-spaces.md).
+Cauchy sequences in complete metric spaces always have a limit.

 ## Definition